-This paper offers an overview of the BRI with a specific focus on its Pakistani section, known as the China Pakistan Economic Corridor (CPEC).
-It discusses the human resource development aspects of CPEC/BRI and the important collaborative role that business schools in China, Pakistan and other countries may play to support this initiative.
+This paper offers an overview of the BRI with a specific focus on financial and operational aspects of its Pakistani section, known as the China Pakistan Economic Corridor (CPEC).
 Given the enormous scale of investment and infrastructure development related to this initiative (estimated to be more than \$60 billion for CPEC alone) (Siddiqui, 2017a), it is important to pay attention to the vast need of technically and cross-culturally competent managers and leaders for CPEC/BRI projects.
+Given the newness and paucity of research and information on this topic, the paper reviews multiple sources including government documents, consultant reports and media articles related to BRI and CPEC.

-China is one of the largest global economies with a GDP of over \$11.2 trillion (World Bank, 2017a).
+China is one of the largest global economies with a GDP of over \$11.2 trillion (World Bank, 2017).
 The country is projected to become the world's largest economy in 2050, with a GDP of \$58.5 trillion, up from \$5.7 trillion in 2010 (PwC, 2017a).
 The construction of Belt and Road may be seen as the Chinese response to the new era of economic globalization, in expanding its economic, cultural and political outreach as well as meeting the demands of countries along the historical Silk Road.
 Chinese officials often emphasize connectivity, inclusiveness and the interest of participating countries in referring to the BRI (Lingliang, 2016).
 The initiative provides an opportunity for cooperation and complementation in addition to other regional cooperation mechanisms.
 However, these countries differ in their ability to pursue transformative development, due to divergence in their economic, socio-cultural and political landscapes.